-We conclude the series of entries aimed at seeing ways of communication between an ESP32 and a NET6 application written in C#.
-This time we will communicate through MQTT.
+We conclude the series of posts aimed at exploring ways of communication between an ESP32 and a NET6 application written in C#.
+This time we will communicate via MQTT.

-In previous entries in the series, we have seen other forms of communication between the ESP32 and the NET6 application, such as communication through the serial port, through HTTP requests, and through WebSockets.
+In previous posts of the series, we have seen other ways of communication between the ESP32 and the NET6 application, such as communication via the serial port, through HTTP requests, and through WebSockets.

-Before going into details, we remind you that NET6 is compatible with a wide range of platforms, including Windows, Android, Linux, Mac, x86/x64, and ARM7 or higher.
-Therefore, we can use the same code on different devices, such as desktop computers with Windows or Linux, Android mobiles, or Raspberry Pi.
+Before getting into details, we remind you that NET6 is compatible with a wide range of platforms, including Windows, Android, Linux, Mac, x86/x64, and ARM7 or higher.
+Therefore, we can use the same code on different devices, such as desktop computers with Windows or Linux, Android mobile phones, or Raspberry Pi.

-For those who are not familiar with MQTT, it is a PubSub pattern communication protocol in which clients connect to a server (broker) and send or receive messages through “topics”.
-MQTT is especially useful in IoT applications for its low power consumption and bandwidth.
-If you want more information, check this section.
+For those unfamiliar with MQTT, it is a communication protocol under the PubSub pattern where clients connect to a server (broker) and send or receive messages through “topics”.
+MQTT is especially useful in IoT applications due to its low power and bandwidth consumption.
+If you want more information, check out this section.

 ESP32 Code

-Let’s start with the ESP32 part.
-As always, we organize our code into files, grouping by functionality.
-Thus, we have the file MqttService.hpp, which contains the logic part of our project related to Mqtt.
+Let’s start with the part related to the ESP32.
+As always, we organize our code into files, grouping by functionalities.
+Thus, we have the MqttService.hpp file, which contains the logic part of our project related to MQTT.

 class MqttService